edfloreshz/devmode/README.md

     <h1>Dev(mode)</h1>
 </div>

-Devmode is a code management utility for developers.
+Devmode is a project management utility for developers.

 ## Clone a repo